-The causes of CC were diagnosed according to the European Respiratory Society, recommendations.
-22-24 The routine stepwise diagnostic work-up included: a detailed medical history, physical examination and additional investigations, including basic laboratory tests (total and differential blood cell count, total serum IgE level), spirometry, fractional exhaled nitric oxide (FeNO), methacholine challenge, IS differential cell count, skin prick tests and multiple aeroallergens IgE screening assay, imaging studies (chest X-ray, paranasal sinus and chest computed tomography), ENT specialist consultation as well as 24-hour oesophageal impedance and pH-monitoring (see supplementary Figure 1).
-In the first step the exclusion of other causes of CC was made (smoking, angiotensin-converting enzyme inhibitor therapy, COPD, lung cancer or interstitial lung disease).
+The causes of chronic cough were diagnosed according to the European Respiratory Society, American College of Chest Physicians (ACCP) and British Thoracic Society (BTS) recommendations [22-24].
+The routine stepwise diagnostic workup included: a detailed medical history, physical examination and additional investigations, including basic laboratory tests (total and differential blood cell count, total serum IgE level), spirometry, fractional exhaled nitric oxide ($F{\rm ENO}$), methacholine challenge, induced sputum differential cell count, skin-prick tests and multiple aeroallergens IgE screening assay, imaging studies (chest radiograph, paranasal sinus and chest computed tomography) and ENT specialist consultation as well as 24-hour oesophageal impedance and pH-monitoring (see supplementary Figure 1).
+In the first step the exclusion of other causes of chronic cough was made (smoking, angiotensin-converting enzyme inhibitor therapy, COPD, lung cancer or interstitial lung disease).
 The next step included diagnostics of asthma, and in the case of high clinical probability, introduction of anti-asthmatic treatment.
-In case of no improvement or in the absence of evidence for the diagnosis of asthma, the further diagnostics (GER, UACS and other reasons for cough) and causal treatment were introduced (Supplementary Figures 1, 2).
-BEC was measured twice in independent blood samples (Sysmex XN-2000, Kobe, Japan), before the onset of CC treatment and the higher of the two measurements was considered in further analysis.
+In case of no improvement or in the absence of evidence for the diagnosis of asthma, the further diagnostics (GER, UACS and other reasons for cough) and causal treatment were introduced (Supplementary Figures 1 and 2).
+BEC was measured twice in independent blood samples (Sysmex XN-2000, Kobe, Japan), before the onset of chronic cough treatment, and the higher of the two measurements was considered in further analysis.